 Conduct the Design and research work in parallel.
 Let’s say, you can quickly sketch out user flows based on what you’ve discussed and learned so far.
 Before committing to a specific path, it is best to create an interactive prototype.
 It’s not important to create anything fancy — your prototype and sketches can be jotted down on paper to help you understand better on how the users flow between content and actions.
 As prototyping and sketching will help you flesh out app ideas and will help you build a “common understanding” of every page of your app.
 You can outline the flow and use the writing-first approach.
 You may iterate the sketches on paper and build a paper prototype, cutting them into pieces.

 With the recent advancements, mobile app design revolves around many device-specific criteria, such as thumb placement, orientation and posture.
 Research and examine popular interfaces and study the common mobile patterns to create a UI that makes users feel good while using your app.
-Don’t just flat-out copy the designs of others.
+Make sure not to use a flat-out copy of the designs of others.
 Rather use common UI patterns as a baseline for usability, and then layer on your own creativity.
-But while doing so, ensure that your app design matches user expectations without making them feel bored.
+Ensure that your app design matches user expectations without making them feel bored.

 Hope you will succeed with your mobile apps designing by using the above mentioned tips.

 Appinventiv is one of the best mobile app development company, growing at an outstanding pace, over the last two years.
 It believes in building creative, user-centric apps based on advanced technologies like that of Wearables, Beacons, Internet of Things (IoT) and others.

 An award winning, author and illustrator, George Bealer is also a marketing expert.
 Being a social media enthusiast, he believes in the power of writing.